Nepal family holds out hope for son taken hostage by Hamas – DW – 07/25/2024

 His wife, Padma Joshi, tries to call him if any updates appear.

 "The wait has been long.
-But what we have received so far is just false assurances," Padma lamented, complaining about how the Nepal government has been unable to confirm whether her son is alive.
+But what we have received so far are just false assurances," she lamented, complaining about how the Nepalese government has been unable to confirm whether her son is alive.

 Bipin, from Kanchanpur district in the southwestern corner of Nepal, was studying agriculture at Sudurpaschim University.
 He went to Israel for an internship in September 2023, along with 48 fellow students.